YakDriver/smarterr/docs/api.md

 ## Error wrapping & annotation

 smarterr provides structured error wrapping to capture context and call stack information at the point your application creates an error.
-This enables powerful, Config-driven diagnostics and stack matching.
+This approach enables powerful, Config-driven diagnostics and stack matching.

 ### NewError